|

 How much were you affected by problems associated with your bowels?

-For most women aged thirty-five or under, having regular unprotected sex every two to three days results in pregnancy within one year.
+For women aged thirty-five or under, having regular unprotected sex every two to three days should result in pregnancy within one year.
 After the age of thirty-five fertility declines naturally due to reduced egg quality and quantity.

 Within the context of endometriosis and certain other conditions that it can share symptoms with, reasons for difficulty conceiving may include- endometriosis causing damage to ovaries, blocking or damaging fallopian tubes, and reducing egg quality or quantity